Quick answer

 How Much Water Do AI Data Centers Consume?

-Electricity is not the only resource AI data centers consume at scale.
-For every kilowatt-hour of energy used, a data center typically requires around 2 liters of water for cooling.
-Large facilities can consume up to 5 million gallons of water every single day.
+Electricity is not the only resource AI data centers use in large amounts.
+Cooling the equipment also requires a lot of water.
+On average, a data center needs about 2 liters of water for every kilowatt-hour of electricity it uses.
+The largest facilities can consume up to 5 million gallons of water every day.

-A June 2026 United Nations University report found that global data centers consumed an estimated 448 terawatt-hours of electricity in 2025 more than Saudi Arabia uses in a year and that the total water footprint of AI data centers is projected to reach 9.3 trillion liters by 2030.
+A June 2026 report from the United Nations University found that data centers worldwide used an estimated 448 terawatt-hours of electricity in 2025, which is more electricity than Saudi Arabia uses in a year.
+The report also projects that the total water footprint of AI data centers could reach 9.3 trillion liters by 2030.

 What Else Besides GPUs Drives the Energy Bill?